-- 5.1 Any person may report information under this policy if they have reasonable grounds to suspect that the information constitutes reportable conduct. - 5.2 Examples of reportable conduct include conduct by Cancer Council or a worker that amounts to: - (a) fraud or any financial irregularity - (b) dishonest altering of company records - (c) misconduct, or an improper state of affairs or circumstances, in relation to Cancer Council's tax affairs - (d) bribery or corruption - (e) criminal conduct - (f) failure to comply with any legal or regulatory obligation - (g) violence, harassment or intimidation - (h) theft or criminal damage - (i) unsafe work practices - (j) Environmental damage - (k) any conduct in breach of a Cancer Council policy, and - (I) any offence against any law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more. - reportable conduct for whistleblowing purposes does not include personal work-related grievances, such as: - (a) interpersonal conflict between workers - (b) a decision relating to a worker's engagement, transfer or promotion - (c) a decision relating to the terms and conditions of engagement, or - (d) a decision to suspend or terminate an engagement or take disciplinary action.
+- 5.1 Any eligible whistleblower may report information under this policy if they have reasonable grounds to suspect that the information constitutes reportable conduct.

+- 5.2 Examples of reportable conduct include conduct by Cancer Council or a worker that amounts to:

+- (a) fraud or any financial irregularity

+- (b) dishonest altering of company records

+- (c) misconduct, or an improper state of affairs or circumstances, in relation to Cancer Council's tax affairs

+- (d) bribery or corruption

+- (e) undisclosed conflicts of interest

+- (f) criminal conduct

+- (g) failure to comply with any legal or regulatory obligation

+- (h) violence, harassment or intimidation

+- (i) theft or criminal damage

+- (j) unsafe work practices

+- (k) Environmental damage

+- (I) Modern Slavery and/or other human rights complaints any other misconduct in breach of a Cancer Council policy, and

+- (m) any offence against any law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more.

+- 5.3 Reportable conduct for whistleblowing purposes does not include personal workplace grievances, such as:

+- (a) interpersonal conflict between workers

+- (b) a decision relating to a worker's engagement, transfer or promotion

+- (c) a decision relating to the terms and conditions of engagement, or